TimoSto/ThesorTeX/services/app/documentation/documentation_en.md

 ![Kategorie: Literatur-Einträge](./app_images/category_bib_fields.png)

-Note that fields under ***Citations*** whose attribute name already exists under ***Literature entry*** are considered the same attribute.
+Note that fields under ***Citations*** whose attribute name already exists under ***bibliography entry*** are considered the same attribute.

 ---

 title: What does Preformatted mean?

 In *LaTeX*, certain characters are occupied and cannot simply be used in the text, such as _.
-Therefore, such characters are *escaped* by the application before they are written into the *csv* file with the literature entries.
+Therefore, such characters are *escaped* by the application before they are written into the *csv* file with the bibliography entries.

 Under certain circumstances, however, you may want to prevent this.
 For example, if you want to enter an escaped value yourself.
 This would be necessary to make an URL clickable:

 ![Forformattiertes Feld](./app_images/escaped_field.png)

 Special characters in this URL must not be escaped separately.
-This is prevented by the ***Preformed*** attribute.
+This is prevented by the ***Preformatted*** attribute.